iPXE

 Allocate cleared memory.
 More...

-static void mpopulate (void *start, size_t len)
+void heap_populate (struct heap *heap, void *start, size_t len)

 Add memory to allocation pool.
 More...